 A major glass manufacturer called ACES with a conundrum: One of their large glass cutting tables was acting erratically.
 This piece of equipment is used to trim 10′ x 10′ sheets of glass down into smaller pieces for use in the automotive and construction industries.
-ACES sent a Control Systems Instructor (CSI) out to the site, stat.
+ACES sent a Control Systems Investigator (CSI) out to the site, stat.

 This glass cutting table was one of three owned by the company.
 Manufactured in the 1980s they were controlled by a custom-built 386 processor which is now out of production.
 Unlike a modern PLC, the 386 was composed of motherboards, serial boards and parallel boards plugged into a rack.
 It wasn’t possible for the CSI to look into the programming to discern what was causing the problem.